 What is Employee Productivity Monitoring?

 Monitoring employee productivity involves keeping a meticulous watch on your employees’ productivity levels periodically — be it daily, weekly, or monthly.

-For example, let’s say you assigned ten different tasks to an employee during a month, thinking that three weeks would be sufficient to complete the work.
-You had also allotted a buffer of another week.
+For example, let’s say you assigned 10 different tasks to an employee during a month, thinking that three weeks would be sufficient to complete the work.
+You also allott a buffer of another week.

-However, by the month end, you realize that only seven tasks were near completion while the other three were still in the initial phase.
+However, by the month’s end, you realize that only seven tasks were near completion while the other three were still in the initial phase.